 It’s no secret that Madrid is one of the true gems of Europe.
 Here’s a guide to some of the best things to do while you’re in Madrid.

-1. Madrid’s heart: Puerta del Sol
+1. The heart of Madrid: Puerta del Sol

-Northwards you’ll find the Gran Via, the most commercial avenue in the city with shops and bars.
+Northwards you’ll find the Gran Vía, the most commercial avenue in the city with shops and bars.
 It’s lined with well-preserved Art Deco and Art Nouveau buildings and always thronged with people.
-Just behind it is Madrid’s famous gay neighborhood, Chueca, a lively place to shop, eat and drink, especially in summer when it becomes the heart of Madrid’s huge Gay Pride fiesta.
+Just behind it is Madrid’s famous gay neighborhood, Chueca, a lively place to shop, eat, and drink, especially in summer when it becomes the heart of Madrid’s huge Gay Pride fiesta.

 This vast neo-classical gateway to the city stands in the middle of the Plaza de la Independencia, next to El Retiro park along the Calle de Alcalá.
 This must-see site was built for Charles III in the late 18th century.
-Go at dusk when it’s lit up for the full knock-out effect.
+Go at dusk when it’s lit up for the full effect.

 Further along the Calle de Alcalá is the Plaza de Cibeles, with its iconic fountain depicting the Greek goddess Cybele.
 This is where Real Madrid fans come to celebrate a big win.
 It’s also where you can view Madrid’s famous skyline from atop the Círculo de Bellas Artes.
 You can watch the sunset over the Cuatro Torres, the capital’s skyscrapers, whilst enjoying a drink on the rooftop bar.